Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Method

 In this equation, the ground truth $\tilde{p}_i$ takes 1 for correct class ($k={\rm M}$) and 0 otherwise ($k\neq{\rm M}$), and prediction $p_i$ takes continuous values between 0 and 1.
 The output $p_i$ is an implicit function of $\boldsymbol{w}$, which is subject to be optimized.

-For optimization purposes, we use the AMSG{ RAD}\cite{AMSGRAD}, and take the learning rate as $10^{-5}$.
+For optimization purposes, we use the AMSG{ RAD}\citep{AMSGRAD}, and take the learning rate as $10^{-5}$.
 The updates of the trainable parameters are computed based on the averaged value of the loss function $\bar{E}$ over the mini-batch sample, which is randomly drawn from the training dataset.
-We take 8 mini-batch samples for better convergence of the training.
-The validation sample generated as Section \ref{ssec:train} is used for evaluating the training.
-The convergence condition is that the validation loss averaged over the latest 5 epochs converges to 1\%.
+We take eight mini-batch samples to facilitate a better training convergence.
+The validation sample generated as Section \ref{ssec:train} evaluates the training.
+The convergence condition is that the validation loss averaged over the latest five epochs converges to 1\%.